 On the date you are served with divorce papers (or the date your spouse is served or accepts service), the community legally ends.
 Any property acquired after the date of service is the separate property of the who acquires the property.
 The definition of property includes earnings and salary, as well as property actually purchased by one party.

 Similarly, the community for purposes of “debts” ends upon the service of the divorce papers.
 After the service date, debts incurred by only one party may be considered by the Court to be the separate debt of the person who created the debt.

-Custody is now “Legal Decision-Making”, effective with the legislative changes made in 2012 which become effective January 1, 2013.
+Custody is now called “Legal Decision-Making”, effective with the legislative changes made in 2012 which become effective January 1, 2013.

-Disagreements over decision-making and parenting time are guaranteed to put you in the middle of a bitterly contested and expensive divorce.
-For this reason, the Court requires both parents to attend mediation at Court, without attorneys, to discuss the settlement of all decision-making and parenting time disagreements before those issues can be heard by a judge.
+Disagreements over decision-making and parenting time are almost guaranteed to put you in the middle of a bitterly contested and expensive divorce.
+For this reason, the Court requires both parents to attend mediation at Court, usually without attorneys, to discuss the settlement of all decision-making and parenting time disagreements before those issues can be heard by a judge.